 While no payment method is 100% immune to fraud, virtual cards are significantly more secure than checks.
 Five features help prevent theft and protect against loss.

 1. Unique account number – Virtual card numbers are coded for a specific supplier and a set amount.
 They can’t be processed without the correct supplier credentials and they can’t be charged for an unauthorized amount.

 2. Automatic deactivation – Once a payment is processed, a virtual account number automatically becomes inactive and can’t be used again.
 This reduces the risk of intentional fraud as well as accidental duplicate charges.

 3. MCC controls – Organizations have the ability to designate allowable MCCs for their program.
 Fraud risk can be reduced by blocking MCCs that your organization wouldn’t likely be making payments to.

-5. Liability waiver – Virtual accounts carry liability protection – a significant advantage that organizations often overlook or aren’t aware of.
-In the unlikely event that a virtual account is fraudulently charged, the loss is covered by the paying organization’s commercial card association.
-Visa and MasterCard offer similar liability waiver protections.
+5. Liability waiver – Virtual cards carry liability protection – a significant advantage that organizations often overlook or aren’t aware of.
+In the unlikely event that a virtual card number is fraudulently charged, the loss is covered by the paying organization’s commercial card association.
+Visa and Mastercard offer similar liability waiver protections.
 If a virtual account number is processed for an unauthorized charge, organizations have the same chargeback rights as “card not present” commercial card transactions.
 That means that if the fraud is reported according to contract terms, the paying organization won’t be liable for the loss.

 Consider the security features of your organization’s payment methods.
-If your A/P department relies heavily on check payments, the addition of virtual accounts could reduce your exposure to fraud.
+If your AP department relies heavily on check payments, the addition of virtual cards could reduce your exposure to fraud.
 And your card association’s liability waiver can provide an additional layer of protection against loss.